WELCOME TO THE B.C.S.O.A. THE ON-LINE HIGH SCHOOL OFFICIATING RESOURCE.

 1. An applicant shall attend the Association’s Cadet school program at a time and place as offered by the Association.

-2. The applicant shall pass a written examination given by the Association with a score of 75% at a time and place designated by the Cadet school supervisor.
+2. The applicant shall pass, as determined by the supervisor, a written examination given by the Association at a time and place designated by the Cadet school supervisor.

 3. An applicant is considered a Cadet once he/she passes the Association examination.

-4. The applicant shall serve a minimum of one year as a Cadet referee on the sub-varsity level at which time the Cadet school supervisor will evaluate him/her.
+4. The applicant shall serve a minimum of one year as a Cadet referee on the sub-varsity level and shall successfully complete such referee-coaching and/or mentoring program as specified by the Board of Trustees to move to Active Membership.

 5. Cadet shall have paid all current fees due to the Association on or before the date specified by the Secretary-Treasurer.